liviakong/sum-rules/README.md

-# Instructions for using the package
+# Instructions for using the FlaSR package

 Please follow our [guide](docs/python_help.md) to ensure your computer is properly configured to run Python code from Mathematica.
 This only needs to be done the first time you run the package.

-1. Download `ASRs.m` and `sum_rules.py` and place both files into the same directory as your Mathematica notebook.
+1. Download `FlaSR.m` and `FlaSR.py` and place both files into the same directory as your Mathematica notebook.

 2. Import the Mathematica package (note: the ` in the string is necessary):
    ```
    SetDirectory[NotebookDirectory[]];
-   Needs["ASRs`"];
+   Needs["FlaSR`"];
    ```

-3. This Mathematica package uses Python code from the `sum_rules.py` file to expedite calculations.
-In your Mathematica notebook, start an external session to execute Python code, and define the path to the `sum_rules.py` Python file:
+3. This Mathematica package uses Python code from the `FlaSR.py` file to expedite calculations.
+In your Mathematica notebook, start an external session to execute Python code, and define the path to the `FlaSR.py` Python file:
    ```
    session = StartExternalSession["Python"];
-   path = "sum_rules.py";
+   path = "FlaSR.py";
    ```

 4. Load the Python file: